 This page is designed to house articles, web links, tips and other information useful to those who are researching their family trees using DNA technology.

-OBCGS has created a DNA Working Group that meets on the first Saturday each month at the library.
+OBCGS has created a DNA Working Group that usually meets on the first Saturday each month on Zoom or at the library.
 We discuss all aspects of using DNA technology for genealogical research.
 Having a group to meet with and discuss this rapidly changing technology has helped many of us understand strategies such as how to interpret our results, how to decide who to contact from our matches, how to share our DNA results and much more.

 Below are some articles, websites and more information we are sharing with each other to keep up with this topic.